FINRA is dedicated to investor protection and market integrity through effective and efficient regulation of broker-dealers.

 - writing and enforcing rules governing the activities of 3,700 broker-dealers with 630,000 brokers;

 - examining firms for compliance with those rules;

 - fostering market transparency; and

 - educating investors.

-Our independent regulation plays a critical role in America’s financial system—by enforcing high ethical standards, bringing the necessary resources and expertise to regulation and enhancing investor safeguards and market integrity—all at no cost to taxpayers.
+Our regulation plays a critical role in America’s financial system—by enforcing high ethical standards, bringing the necessary resources and expertise to regulation and enhancing investor safeguards and market integrity—all at no cost to taxpayers.